2 Diagnostic horizons and other differentiae

 Oxidic Horizon

 The oxidic horizon is a strongly weathered B horizon consisting of mixed crystalline iron and aluminium oxides and kaolin group minerals, with low activity clay properties.
-An oxidic horizon is given the notation suffix o (e.g. Bo).
-It has ALL the following requirements:
+An oxidic horizon is given the horizon notation Bo.
+It has ALL of the following requirements:

 1. Weak or very weak primary ped strength and soil strength as determined by the unconfined resistance-to-crushing test at moist to dry soil water states; AND